tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-2.md

 `Year: 2018, numWheels: 4`

 in the console, and confirms that vehicle's version of `toString()` shadowed the prototype's version.

+If you check the debugger, you will also see that there is a `toString` property on the top level of the object (as an "own" property).

 ## <a id="section2">II. `Object.create()`